Like a Family: The Making of a Southern Cotton Mill World

 Covers three protests from the 1920s and 1930s

 The preceding three pages all include internal links to relevant images, interviews, and teaching plans.
-Audio interview files are available in both MP3 and Real Media formats.
+Audio interview files are available in the Southern Oral History Program Interview Database.

 Serves as a digital works cited for resources utilized in this project